natepisarski/HumDrum/README.md

 * Cached, Thread-safe, concurrent port listener (**HumDrum.Operations.Servitor**)
 * Dynamic sequential file create (**HumDrum.Operations.Files.NumericalWriter**)
 * Native Objects for Database objects, including a driver for SQL / Access / etc. bindings (**HumDrum.Operations.Database**)
-* Image forensics
+* Image utilities

-With HumDrum, you can have **all that fun** while having to write **none of the code**.
-It's a win-win!

 # Installing HumDrum
 Currently, there is no NuGet package for HumDrum.
 However, you can use the project file inside of the HumDrum directory here directly in your project.
 The source is open and under a non-viral license, so it's 100% legal and safe to do that.
 And you even get to modify / add something that's broken / not there.

-A nuget package will be coming in the very near future though!

 # Branches
 HumDrum is split up into 4 branches with any number of sub branches.
-Right now, these branches are: Operations, Structures, Collections, and Traits.
+Right now, these branches are: **Operations**, **Structures**, **Collections**, and **Traits**.

 ### Operations
-Operations relates to IO or otherwise "impure" functionality.
-TCP stuff.
-Directory searching.
-Bitmap statistics.
-Things like that go in here.
+"Impure" operations.
+IO, TCP/IP stuff, Directories, image manipulation, etc.

 #### Files
-Operations for dealing with files and the directory structure.
+Operations for dealing with files and the directory tree.

 #### Database
-Operations for working with database objects and interfacing with foreign databases, like SQL.
+Operations for working with database objects and interfacing with foreign databases, like SQL or XML datastores.

 ### Structures
 Structures, as its name suggests, relates to generic data structures such as binary trees and binding tables.
-These also contain the files which rely on such structures, but as of right now no such files exist.

 ### Collections
 Collections is by far the largest branch of HumDrum.
 It relates to anything that involves functions on sets of data...
 That's a really generic definition, so you may be able to guess that this handles a LOT of stuff.
-Data interchange formats, pure sequence analysis, logic reductions, state-based grouping, etc.
+Data interchange formats, pure sequence analysis, reducers, state-based grouping, etc.

 ### Traits
-Traits is an experimental branch of HumDrum that, really, should not be relied on.
-It's overdue for some hacking.
-Currently, it enables Trait-based programming by making its own definition for classes and interfaces, which is obviously pretty cumbersome.
-However, if your code REALLY needs Traits to operate, this branch gives you the ability to do that.

-#Status
-HumDrum is under active development, yet is now stable.
-There will only be scheduled breakages of code.
-Additions to the library happen very frequently.
-Same for tests and documentation.
-However, renaming and removals only happen on scheduled intervals.
+Enables aspect-oriented programming in pure C# with traits.
+Traits function more similar to Rust traits or Haskell typeclasses than PHP ones, meaning they are interfaces on steroids.

-# Version
+# Status
-At the time of this commit, the version is:
-**3.0.0.0**
-* First number: Major version.
-Breaks compatibility in some way.
-* Second number: Minor version.
-Adds some kind of feature.
-* Third number: Revision version.
-Some type of code or test change
-* Fourth number: Documentation change, either inline, generated, or one of the files
+HumDrum was a large (and successful!) pet project of mine, but is no longer under active development.

 ## Further Reading
 The MAP.md file quickly explains the purpose of each file in this library.